-Today, annulments are rare, but are still a legal option distinct from divorce.
-If an annulment is granted, it's like the marriage never happened, it's nullified.
+Today, annulments are rare but are still a legal option distinct from divorce.
+If an annulment is granted, it's like the marriage never happened and it is nullified.
 In divorce, the marriage not only happened, but because it happened, marital property division laws affect what assets you get to keep after the divorce.

 The table below outlines Colorado annulment and prohibited marriage laws.

 Under C.R.S. § 14-10-111(1), the district court shall declare the invalidity of a marriage entered into under the following circumstances:

 - A party lacked the capacity to consent to the marriage at the time the marriage was solemnized, either because of mental incapacity or infirmity or because of the influence of alcohol, drugs, or other incapacitating substances